-- 175 It is the responsibility of the Assistant Superintendent to provide, on an annual basis and - in the spring of each school year, instructions to sites for the annual disposal of all - surplus textbooks and library books and instructional materials.
-The instructions will
+It is the responsibility of the Assistant Superintendent to provide, on an annual basis and in the spring of each school year, instructions to sites for the annual disposal of all surplus textbooks and library books and instructional materials.
+The instructions will include directions for packing and reporting materials to be declared surplus through the district vendor.

+It is the responsibility of the Financial Administrator to process the finances associated with the disposal of all surplus textbooks, library books and instructional materials in accordance with district and state guidelines.

+If the surplus textbooks and library books and instructional materials are determined to have no value or if no purchaser is found, the reading materials may be recycled through the approved district vendor.

+Legal References: Synopsis:

-178 179 include directions for packing and reporting materials to be declared surplus through the district vendor.
-180 181 182 It is the responsibility of the Financial Administrator to process the finances associated with the disposal of all surplus textbooks, library books and instructional materials in accordance with district and state guidelines.
-183 184 185 If the surplus textbooks and library books and instructional materials are determined to have no value or if no purchaser is found, the reading materials may be recycled through the approved district vendor.
-186 187 Utah Administrative Rule R277-700 Elementary and Secondary School Curriculum 188 Utah Admin Rule R277-700-2 Authority and Purpose 189 Utah Admin Rule R277-700-3 Core Curriculum and Core Standards 190 Utah Admin Rule R277-700-7 Student Mastery and Assessment of 191 Standards 192 Utah Admin Rule R277-112 Prohibiting Discrimination in the Public 193 Schools 194 Utah Code Ann.
-53A-1-402 Minimum Standards for Public Schools 195 Utah Code Ann.
-53A-1-603 Duties of State Board of Education 196 Utah Code 53A-14-107 Instructional Material Alignment with 197 Core Standards 198 199 1// 200
+Utah Admin Code R277-700 Elementary and Secondary School General Core Definitions Utah Admin Rule R277-700-2 General Core and Care Standards Utah Admin Rule R277-700-3 Student Mastery and Assessment of Core Standards Utah Admin Rule R277-700-7 Board to Establish Minimum Standards for Public Schools Utah Code Ann.
+53E-3-501 Duties of State Board of Education Utah Code Ann.
+53E-4-302 Instructional Materials Alignment with Core Standards Utah Code Ann.
+53E-4-408

+October 14, 2014 Approved by Board of Education: June 19, 2018

+Revised: